mark-hurlstone/mark-hurlstone.github.io/publications.md

 **Hurlstone, M. J.,** & Wang, S. (2022, in preparation).
 Leadership attenuates, but does not eliminate, intergenerational discounting in the climate game.

-**Hurlstone, M. J.,** White, B., & Tapsuwan, S. (2022, in preparation).
-The biosecurity game: A cooperation game for simulating the prevention of invasive pests.

 **Hurlstone, M. J.,** & Farrell, S. (2022, in preparation).
 Modelling sequential dependencies in serial recall: Constraints for theories of serial order memory.